Bone Glue Pearls

 - Let the size dry for approximately 24 hours.

 Distemper Paint Recipe

-Hide glue, bone glue and gelatin both provide a low cost, easily formulated paint which is called distemper.
-Diluted with water, it is good for color sketching, as well as for painting.
+Hide glue, bone glue, and gelatin provide a low-cost, easily formulated distemper paint.
+Diluted with water, it is suitable for color sketching and painting.
 Distemper paintings have lasted for centuries without change.

 1 part animal glue (dry)